Hybrids are exciting golf clubs that can help senior golfers recapture their lost swing speed by increasing the quality of their contact.

 - Redesign includes more offset, making it more for golfers with a slice

-The B21 hybrid features incredibly fast ball speeds fueled by the Flash Face technology designed with the help of Artificial Intelligence.
+The B21 hybrid clubs feature incredibly fast ball speeds fueled by the Flash Face technology designed with the help of Artificial Intelligence.
 The aerodynamic head shape easily cuts through the air with reduced drag for clean entry into the impact zone.

 A deliriously fun club to play, the Callaway Big Bertha B21 hybrid is just what the doctor ordered for distance-starved seniors.